-Total UHIP Budget for Data and Analytic Support for FFY19 = \$1,920,000
+Total UHIP Budget for Data and Analytic Support for FFY19 = \$1,192,720.
+The State was able to negotiate a budget less than what was projected.

 This procurement will serve both HSRI and Medicaid, UHIP and non-UHIP.
-UHIP budget is included in this IAPD submission and has been reduced since the RFP was approved.
-Total UHIP budget is \$2,560,000 annualized and projected to start February 2019.
+The contract is projected to start March 2019.

 Support under this RFP will take up parts of current scopes of work by FCG, Freedman and Conduent.
 This is covered in Task 2 of the RFP for data and analytics, which is the only task within the UHIP scope.
-The state anticipates that the level of effort for these services will not decrease in FFY 19 as these vendors continue to assist with stabilization and compliance efforts.
-The State will continue to review and update projections based on the timing for the transition from existing vendors to the new vendor.
+The State anticipates that the level of effort for these services will not decrease in FFY 19 as these vendors continue to assist with stabilization and compliance efforts.